Discover Turkey, home of biodiversity hotspots

 Turkey has 9 environmental hotspots selected by the World Wildlife Fund and Ministry of Environment Forestry as critical to ensure a sustainable ecological footprint.

 Explore each of the nine forest hotspots and their distinctive characteristics, immerse yourself in nature.
+Take a walk through the four seasons in Turkey's forests.

 Ibradi-Akseki Forests: Ibradi-Akseki Forests in southern coast of Turkey have a large number of endemic plant species.
 The area is highly valued for the maturity of its trees.
 It also includes the Altinbesik Cave well known with its deep lake.